-If the coupon isn’t from either Facebook directly, or their official partners, err on the side of caution and steer clear of them.
+If the coupon isn’t from either Facebook directly, or their official partners, err on the side of caution and steer clear.

 Alternatives to Facebook Ad Coupons

-Because official Facebook ad coupons are pretty rare, you may want to consider finding and using coupons for other pay-per-click advertising platforms.
+Because official Facebook ad coupons are hard to come by, you may consider finding and using coupons for other pay-per-click advertising platforms.

 The most notable options are Bing, Google and Twitter.
-On the whole, coupons for these networks are much easier to come across.
+On the whole, coupons for these networks can be much easier to come across.

-Needless to say, this is a fabulous platform for advertising your business.
-The good news is there are loads of coupons for Google ads that are available to new advertisers.
-These coupons can help with Google advertising costs.
+There are loads of coupons for Google ads that are available to new advertisers.

-- You also can access Google ad credits when you become a customer of website builders such as Squarespace and Wix.
+You also can access $100 in Google ad credit when you become a customer of website builders Squarespace.

 Twitter is giving new advertisers $25 of promotional ad credit to try out their ads.
 Just claim the credit from your Twitter dashboard once you’ve registered your ad account.

-On the whole, Bing coupons offer free ad credit when users spend a certain amount on either Bing or Yahoo ads.
+Bing coupons offer free ad credit when users spend a certain amount.

-- You can acquire them through Microsoft Advertising directly.
-At the time of writing, you can enjoy $100 of ad credit when you pay $25 on Bing’s advertising platforms.
+You can acquire them through Microsoft Advertising directly.
+Currently, you can enjoy $100 of ad credit when you pay $25 on Bing’s advertising platforms.